640 South State StreetDover, Delaware 19901

 Parents rely on PFDs to keep their child safe.

 When boating, sailing, and canoeing, children of all ages should wear U.S. Coast Guard-approved PFDs, such as life jackets.
 In fact, many states require the use of PFDs on all boats at all times.
-It is estimated that in 90 percent of boating-related drownings victims were not wearing PFDs.
+It is estimated that in 90% of boating-related drownings victims were not wearing PFDs.

 Children can drown during the winter by falling through thin ice.
-In addition, pools with winter covers that do not completely cover the pools pose a threat, because children can slip between the cover into the pool.
+In addition, pools with winter covers that do not completely cover the pools pose a threat.
+Children can slip between the cover into the pool.

-If children are around bodies of water on a regular basis, it benefits parents to learn CPR, which, in case of an emergency, can save lives, reduce the severity of injury, and improve the chance of survival.
+If children are around bodies of water on a regular basis, it benefits parents to learn CPR.
+In case of an emergency, CPR can save lives, reduce the severity of injury, and improve the chance of survival.
 CPR training is available through the American Red Cross, the American Heart Association, and your local hospital or fire department.

 Diving accidents can result in permanent spinal cord injuries, brain damage, and/or death.
-Diving accidents occur when a person:
+Diving accidents happen when a person: